Health and Safety

 As of 24 Feburary 2022, the UK government is no longer enforcing mandatory isolations for those that have tested positive for Covid-19.

-The University recomends that, in the interest of campus health, staff and students isolate for five days from the date of the first positive test.
+The University recomends that, in the interest of campus health, Staff and students do not attend campus for five days from the date of the first positive test.
+Staff and students can continue to engage with their work via remote methods if they are able.

-More details on isolations are available from the NHS and the UK government, including what to do if symptoms persist.
+For more details about Covid-19 are available from the NHS, including what to do if symptoms persist.

 Guidance